Welcome to Geography

 Key stage 3

 Students will develop knowledge about diverse places, people, resources and natural and human environments.
 They will examine the interaction between the physical landscape and environment and human activity.
-Topics include studies of regions and countries such as India, Russia, and the Horn of Africa as well as processes such as weather and climate, rivers and flooding, urbanisation, climate change and globalisation.
+Topics include studies of the development of regions and countries such as India, Russia, and the Horn of Africa as well as processes and physical features such as weather and climate, rivers and flooding, urbanisation, climate change and globalisation.
 At KS3 students in year 7 begin with a unit designed to introduce basic map skills which are then developed throughout the topics studied in all years.
 Students also learn to interpret and present data in various forms including graphs and tables.
-Case studies are used to exemplify topics such as population change and development and field work is undertaken in topics such as weather and climate and urbanisation.
+Case studies are used to exemplify topics such as the development of superpowers, urbanisation and conflict; and field work is undertaken in topics such as weather and climate and settlements.

 Key stage 4

 There are a variety of TV documentaries covering the topics studied in the geography curriculum.
-Netflix and Amazon Prime have a number of relevant documentaries for you to widen your knowledge.
+BBC and BBC iplayer as well as subscription programme services have a number of relevant documentaries for students to widen their knowledge.
 Selecting appropriate programs for your child and watching them and will help them to become more familiar with the topics studied in the curriculum.
 As geography is at the heart of many world events, reading the newspaper or watching the news regularly will also help students obtain valuable background knowledge of the topics studied at GCSE.

 Checking your child’s planner and making sure they are managing their time to complete projects and homework will also help ensure they are making progress.

 - COP26 - Uniting the world to tackle climate change

 Trip to Rushey Mead to complete tasks linked to COP26 and develop understanding of climate change (27/05/2022)